Ahh, nothing quite a long road trip. One lasting several days, weeks, or possibly even months! These 37 best road trip tips cover -

-- Take the most important valuables (wallet and phone) with you.
+- Take the most essential valuables (wallet and phone) with you.

-- Avoid leaving cameras, laptops and other valuables in the car – and cover them if you have no other choice.
+- Avoid leaving cameras, laptops, and other valuables in the car - and cover them if you are forced to leave them in the vehicle.

-You can also look into insurance but honestly, we never take one.
-We just accept the risk of theft as part of the traveling experience and “cover ourselves”.
-So far, I’m happy to say we never had anything stolen from us during over a year and a half of road tripping in the US and Canada.
+You can also look into insurance, but we never take one.
+We accept the risk of theft as part of the traveling experience and "cover ourselves."
+So far, I'm happy to say we have never had anything stolen from us during more a year and a half of road-tripping in the US and Canada.

 39. Carry first aid with you

-It’s always a good idea to have a small first aid kit in the car.
-You just never know when someone will get a small cut or other minor injuries.
-It’s just easier to have that with you rather than start looking for a pharmacy in the middle of nowhere.
+Having a small first aid kit in the car is always a good idea.
+You never know when someone will get a small cut or minor injury.
+It's easier to have that with you rather than start looking for a pharmacy in the middle of nowhere.

-Don’t go overboard with it though.
-Unless you’re a paramedic, you’re not likely to need much more than some antiseptic and band-aids.
+Please don't go overboard with it, though.
+Unless you're a paramedic, you're not likely to need much more than some antiseptic and band-aids.

-Hey, that is actually sort of a tip too!
-Try and get into the road trip mood.
-For us, that usually takes a day or two but once we’re “in the zone” there’s nothing quite like it.
-Just rolling from one beautiful place to another, literally leaving your worries behind you!
+Hey, that is actually sort of a tip, too!
+Try to get into the road trip mood.
+For us, that usually takes a day or two, but once we're "in the zone," there's nothing quite like it—just rolling from one beautiful place to another, leaving your worries behind you!

-I’d love to hear from fellow road trippers!
-Do you have your own special tips for a successful road trip experience?
-Don’t be shy and leave them here in a comment!
+I'd love to hear from fellow road-trippers!
+Do you have your special tips for a successful road trip experience?
+Please don't be shy and leave them here in a comment!

 Thank you in advance for sharing this post on social media.
 Here are a couple more images for Pinterest.